Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: State of the Art

-\paragraph{Consensus mechanisms} Consensus mechanisms are node-centric approaches that use assigned trust in addition to some data-centric inputs to compute a consensus among several nodes to prove the trustworthiness of vehicles.

-Following several papers focussing on data-centric misbehavior detection, discussed in Section~\ref{sec:data-centric}, Lein-m\"uller~et~al.~also designed a cooperative trust mechanism~\cite{Leinmueller2010-its-congress} to improve the results of some of their mechanisms by exploiting trust developed between vehicles.
+Leinm\"uller~et~al.~designed, amongst other mechanisms, a cooperative trust mechanism~\cite{Leinmueller2010-its-congress} to improve the results of their mechanisms by exploiting trust developed between vehicles.
 The goal of the mechanism is to defend against attacks performed by static roadside attackers.
-This is done by combining the minimum distance moved (one of the data-centric mechanisms) and transitive trust.
-First, each vehicle evaluates locally whether sensor information implies that the sender of a message has moved a certain minimum distance.
+This is done by combining the data-centric minimum distance moved mechanisms with transitive trust.
+Each vehicle evaluates locally whether sensor information implies that the sender of a message has moved a certain minimum distance.
 Then, each vehicle broadcasts the collected information, indicating which neighbors passed the local the minimum distance moved check.
 The assumption is that if a vehicle $A$ receives positive feedback about a vehicle $C$ from vehicle $B$ and $A$ has earlier identified $B$ as trustworthy, then $A$ will also trust $C$ without directly verifying it.
 The scheme also incorporates neighbor information, which is shared among vehicles using periodic messages (proactive), although the authors also note that reactive mechanisms may be possible.
 An honest majority assumption allows this mechanism to work, but only when the attacker is (mostly) stationary, which is a fairly weak attacker model.
-Nevertheless, the work provides an example of how a simple consensus mechanism can be used to increase security.